Kong/docs.konghq.com/app/_hub/wallarm/wallarm/_index.md

 # BEGIN MARKDOWN CONTENT
 ---

-More details on [Wallarm NG WAF](https://wallarm.com/products/ng-waf){:target="_blank"}{:rel="noopener noreferrer"}.
+More details on [Wallarm API Security Platform](https://www.wallarm.com/product/wallarm-cloud-native-platform-overview?utm_source=konghub){:target="_blank"}{:rel="noopener noreferrer"}.

 Free Wallarm trial license is available [here](https://my.wallarm.com/signup?utm_source=konghub){:target="_blank"}{:rel="noopener noreferrer"}.

-“Wallarm implementation was one of many steps to migrate our application iMedNet to AWS.
-Ensuring the ability to monitor and secure our web-based APIs and to meet HIPAA guidelines for PHI compliance were important in the decision to go with Wallarm”, said Gary Johnson, Infrastructure Architect at MedNetStudy.
+"Wallarm implementation was one of many steps to migrate our application iMedNet to AWS.
+Ensuring the ability to monitor and secure our web-based APIs and to meet HIPAA guidelines for PHI compliance were important in the decision to go with Wallarm", said Gary Johnson, Infrastructure Architect at MedNetStudy.

-“Wallarm offers an adaptive security platform including an integrated Web vulnerability scanner and NG-WAF solution with automatically generated security rules based on AI”, said Chris Rodriguez, Senior Security Analyst, Frost & Sullivan
+"With Wallarm, we've been able to scale API protection to the scale we need and manage with our infrastructure as a code approach", said Gustavo Ogawa, Head of Security at Rappi

 ### Installation

 Wallarm is easy to deploy as a Kong module.
-Specific module installation instructions with complete OS-specific installation instructions provided [here](https://docs.wallarm.com/admin-en/installation-kong-en/){:target="_blank"}{:rel="noopener noreferrer"}.
+Specific module installation instructions with complete OS-specific installation instructions provided [here](https://docs.wallarm.com/admin-en/installation-kong-en/?utm_source=konghub){:target="_blank"}{:rel="noopener noreferrer"}.